Hierarchyj/Hierarchyj/README.md

    ${{\color{Red}\Large{\textsf{Read before interacting\ \}}}}\$
 </div>

   <p align="center">Psychopathy inflicts a negative impact with how I interact with the people around me.
 Be cognizant of my tendency to almost never be profound nor prudent.
-I tend to either be aggressive, dismissive or ignorant.
+I tend to either be dismissive or ignorant; this is an unequivocal occurence especially when it comes to serious topics.
+I'll do what is right and seemingly care.
   If I don't take accountability for my actions then suck it up, you had it coming .
 Unless I'm feeling nice or you're a cool friend/mutual that I'm unfathomably inclined to(That is if I'm gesticulating/showing clinginess, remorse and other afable gesture norms).
 I otherwise will abide by my word .
 I'll still try my best to be nicer . iwc if you're expecting to be treated w/ care